shivanshc/gcloud-instances/README.md

 listVPCs.py: It can be used to list all the VPCs/Networks belonging to a certain project for all projects linked to an account.
 We can also use it to print detailed info about a certain VPC.

 listPools.py: It can be used to list all the target pools belonging for all the projects linked to an account.
 It can also be used to get detailed info regarding a target pool if required.
 Note: Target pools are used for network load balancing and thus, this essentially gives information about load balancing.

+listRegionsAndZones.py: This service lists all the available regions and zones to a particular project.

+listFirewalls.py: It prints a table with all the firewall rules associated with google cloud projects connected to a certain account.

 ### Setup Instructions
 1. Clone this git repositroy.